Terms and conditions

 - You agree to keep any details that you use to login to the digital service confidential and not to share them with any other person.

-- You agree that you will only use our services and request prescriptions for your own personal use.
-We do not offer the facility for you to request prescriptions on behalf of other people, including family members.
+- You agree that you will only use our services and request prescriptions for your own personal use or for the exclusive use of a third party named on a prescription, who has provided consent for you to order prescriptions on their behalf, or in respect of whom you hold parental responsibility, guardianship or power of attorney.
 Prescription medicines should never be shared with any other person.

 - You agree not to use our services for any unlawful purpose.
 We will not be responsible for any misuse or abuse of any products.